 1996 – 2019

-2008, the famous American company merged with another major US banking network, Wachovia.
+In 2008, the famous American company merged with another major US banking network, Wachovia.
 This led to a change in the logo, which in the new version became square.
-Inside the red rectangle, there was a word mark.
+Inside the red rectangle was a wordmark.
 The letters were yellow and capitalized.
 The long serifs gave the inscription a royal charm.

 The stagecoach became an icon, a permanent symbol of Wells Fargo.
 It became more detailed and colorful.
 Artists paid attention to detail, making the drawing as realistic as possible.
 In the upper right corner was the bank’s motto: “Together we will go far.”